bramley/phplist-plugin-subscribers/README.md

 ## Version history ##

     version     Description
-    2.9.3+20170409  Use new approach for exporting
+    2.9.4+20170414  Improve display of Subscriptions page with bootlist theme 2.9.3+20170409  Use new approach for exporting
     2.9.2+20170331  Remove list subscribe/unsubscribe placeholders when email is forwarded 2.9.1+20170304  Use core phplist help dialog